 People with disabilities who use service animals cannot be isolated from other patrons, treated less favorably than other patrons, or charged fees that are not charged to other patrons without animals.
 In addition, if a business requires a deposit or fee to be paid by patrons with pets, it must waive the charge for service animals.

 If a business such as a hotel normally charges guests for damage that they cause, a customer with a disability may also be charged for damage caused by himself or his service animal.
 Staff are not required to provide care or food for a service animal.

 In addition to the provisions about service dogs, the Department’s revised ADA regulations have a new, separate provision about miniature horses that have been individually trained to do work or perform tasks for people with disabilities.
 (Miniature horses generally range in height from 24 inches to 34 inches measured to the shoulders and generally weigh between 70 and 100 pounds.)
 Entities covered by the ADA must modify their policies to permit miniature horses where reasonable.
 The regulations set out four assessment factors to assist entities in determining whether miniature horses can be accommodated in their facility.
 The assessment factors are (1) whether the miniature horse is housebroken; (2) whether the miniature horse is under the owner’s control; (3) whether the facility can accommodate the miniature horse’s type, size, and weight; and (4) whether the miniature horse’s presence will not compromise legitimate safety requirements necessary for the safe operation of the facility.

-These photos are of Tasha attending Disney's Owner Summit, a yearly event for the top Authorized Disney Vacaction Planner travvel agencies in North America.
-Tasha is always well behave, except on the Safari where the lion let our a load roar, Tasha barked back a couple of time and he shut tright.
+These photos are of Tasha attending Disney's Owner Summit, a yearly event for the top Authorized Disney Vacation Planner travel agencies in North America.
+Tasha is always well behave, except on the Safari where the lion let out a load roar.
+Tasha barked back a couple of times and he shut right.
 Everyone on the ride laughed.